groupdocs-comparison/GroupDocs.Comparison-for-.NET-MVC/README.md

 - Visual Studio 2015

-## Compare documents with Java API
+## Compare documents with .NET API

-**GroupDocs.Comparison for Java** is a library that allows you to **compare PDF, DOCX, PPT, XLS**, and over 90 other document formats.
-With GroupDocs.Comparison for Java you will be able to compare two or more files perform style and text comparison and generate a detailed report with changes in documents.
+**GroupDocs.Comparison for .NET** is a library that allows you to **compare PDF, DOCX, PPT, XLS**, and over 90 other document formats.
+With GroupDocs.Comparison for .NET you will be able to compare two or more files perform style and text comparison and generate a detailed report with changes in documents.

 This application allows you to compare multiple documents and can be used as a standalone application or integrated as part of your project.